Walmart figured out its Amazon strategy. So why's the stock down 13%?

 Since then, Walmart has scooped up native online fashion, apparel and home decor brands ModCloth, Bonobos, Moosejaw and Hayneedle and built out its private-label collection.
 It acquired Parcel, a logistics startup that provides same-day delivery for online purchases in New York.
 On Wednesday, Walmart announced a partnership with department chain Lord & Taylor for an online store on Walmart's website.

-"Walmart is the only the only firm that has the management, capital and the scale to compete with Amazon," said Scott Galloway, a marketing professor at NYU's Stern School of Business.
-"They've probably done as good a job as getting off their heels and on their toes as any retailer in the world."
+"Walmart is the only firm that has the management, capital and the scale to compete with Amazon," said Scott Galloway, a marketing professor at NYU's Stern School of Business.
+"They've probably done as good a job of getting off their heels and on their toes as any retailer in the world."

 It probably isn't done scooping up niche brands — McMillion told analysts last month that the company has "an appetite for acquisitions."